walmartlabs/concord-website/docs/plugins/ldap.md

 <a name="getGroup"/>
 ## Get Group

-The LDAP task can be used to search for a group with the `getUser` action.
+The LDAP task can be used to search for a group with the `getGroup` action.
 You can specifiy whether it is a security group or not by `securityEnabled`

 ```yaml